secretshardul/android-kotlin-codelabs/README.md

                 2. **Dispatcher**: It sends off coroutines to run on different threads.
 Eg. `Dispatcher.Main` runs on main thread.
                 3. **Scope**: Contains information about job and dispatcher.
 It keeps track of coroutines and defines the context in which they run.

+        2. **Implementation**: Use [`SleepTrackerViewModel`](TrackMySleepQuality-Starter/app/src/main/java/com/example/android/trackmysleepquality/sleeptracker/SleepTrackerViewModel.kt) to access database and update UI using coroutines.
+A general pattern is seen here:
+            1. Launch coroutine in main/UI thread.
+This is because `SleepTrackerViewModel` has to update UI.
+            2. Call suspend function for long running tasks so UI thread is not blocked.
+            3. Run the suspend function code in separate thread using IO dispatcher.
+This is because suspend function only accesses database, it has nothing to do with UI.

+            ```kotlin
+            fun someWorkNeedsToBeDone {
+               uiScope.launch {

+                    suspendFunction()

+               }
+            }

+            suspend fun suspendFunction() {
+               withContext(Dispatchers.IO) {
+                   longrunningWork()
+               }
+            }
+            ```